Find Grad Schools

 Doctor’s Degree 3

-O*NET surveyed people in occupations related to non-professional general legal studies and asked them what knowledge areas, skills, and abilities were important for their jobs.
-The responses were rated on a scale of 1 to 5 with 5 being most important.
+In an O*NET survey, non-professional general legal studies majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
+These answers were weighted on a scale of 1 to 5 with 5 being the most important.

 Non-Professional General Legal Studies majors often go into careers in which the following knowledge areas are important: